philips-labs/terraform-provider-unleash/docs/resources/user.md

 - `email` (String) The user's email address.
 - `name` (String) The user's name.
 - `root_role` (String) The role to assign to the user.
 Can be `Admin`, `Editor` or `Viewer`
+- `username` (String) The user's username.
+Changing it forces a new resource to be created.

 ### Optional